 Include containers, content, structures, and barriers in results

 This set of configurable options in the Trace tool allows you to configure the network features that are included in the results based on their association role or barrier status.
 Association features can include containers, content, and structures.
-By default, everything but containers, their content, and structures is returned in the results of a trace.
+By default, everything except containers, their content, and structures is returned in the results of a trace.

 Include containers in the results of a trace.
 Any containers for the content features and objects that are traced will also be included in the trace results.
 This configuration can also be used to trace a structure network, for example, returning connected underground ducts.